abbas-taher/processing-duplicates--list-scala-functional-way/README.md

      scala> processDup(listdup, runLength).map{ case (len,e) => { if (len==1) e else (len,e) } }

 ### Concluding Remarks
 We have demonstrated in these code snippets that solving a few problems in a unified way is not very difficult.
-With the right approach and using abstraction, parameterized types, and functional programming you can write very concise and reusable code in Scala.
+With the right approach and using abstraction, parameterized types, and higher order functions you can write very concise and reusable code in Scala.
 Please take your time to experiment with these samples as a first step to exploring the idiomatic approach to functional programming.

 Last, as a bonus exercise you can try to modify the "processDup" function above to work with another parameterized data type like strings for example.
 By modifying the processed list as List[A] instead of List[Int] you can create a more generic recursive function that can be used without changing any of the 4 presented external functions.